-Creating an improvement system will play an important role in empowering colleagues will play an important role in creating an empowered workforce.
+Continuous Quality Improvement (CQI) will play an important role in creating an empowered workforce.
 This will positively benefit staff by giving them more power, influence and control to change the things that get in the way of being able to deliver good or outstanding levels of care and service.
-Importantly, an improvement system is based on the belief that the staff who do the work, know best how to solve the problems that affect them.
-An improvement systemcan signal a shift in how everyone in an organisation thinks and behaves on a daily basis.
-Colleagues from Board to floor will be trained in improvement skills, and apply them in new routines so they are a real part of everyday practice.
+Importantly, CQI is based on the belief that the staff who do the work, know best how to solve the problems that affect them.
+CQI can signal a shift in how everyone in an organisation thinks and behaves on a daily basis.
+Colleagues from Board to Floor will be trained in improvement skills, and apply them in new routines so they are a real part of everyday practice.
 These changes may be subtle, like the language used by leaders to show respect, or more obvious, like improvement huddle boards on the walls.
 This means moving from managerial escalation routes to developing a capability and confidence at the frontline.
 Leadership plays an important coaching role, supporting those closest to the point of care to improve care.
-In our 2022-27 strategy, we have committed to our approach to agreeing how we implement an improvement system before the opening of the new Midland Met.
+In our 2022-27 strategy, we have committed to agreeing a single quality improvement system before the opening of the new Midland Metropolitan University hospital.

 The national and local landscape of the NHS is changing as we move from individual providers to collaborative working in the Integrated Care System and Place Based Partnerships.
 It will be more important than ever that local leaders and their teams are empowered to make decisions about their areas.
 Working closer together will bring other benefits, as we can be better informed to 'right size' our services and bring opportunities to a wider group of staff across organisations.
 It will also be important that we continue to innovate our workforce models and approaches so that we cultivate and sustain happy, productive and engaged staff in the long term to meet patient needs beyond the traditional boundaries of our organisation.
-This will not only deliver improved patient experience, but be a more rewarding experience for our staff along with providing additional career development opportunities.
+This will not only delivery improved patient experience but be a more rewarding experience for our staff along with providing additional career development opportunities.